BBS-contact/BBS-Open-System/admin/settings/index.md

 To offer a clear, safe, and ethical interface for adjusting:

-- non-critical system parameters,
+- non-critical system parameters
-- display and interface preferences,
+- display and interface preferences
-- module-level configurations,
+- module-level configurations
-- notification rules,
+- notification rules
-- maintenance intervals,
+- maintenance intervals
-- integration settings.
+- integration settings

 No setting can bypass security, integrity, or ethical safeguards.